 If you want high returns, then aggressive growth mutual funds and international mutual funds can deliver.
 If you want tax deductions, then ROTH IRAs and 401(k)s are useful.
 And, residential real estate can also be a solid investment.

 But, with residential real estate, you need to only take on what you can handle.
 People who buy too much might find themselves underwater financially.
 If the housing market drops precipitously, your investment might be in trouble.
+If you qualify, VA home loans and first-time homeowner loans can be a great way to invest in residential real estate without getting in over your head.

 Worst Financial Investments